YangLiu9208/home/index.md

 Communication Systems Design in Intelligent Transportation

 ## News
+2020-06:&nbsp; I obtain an invitation to review for IEEE Transactions on Neural Networks and Learning Systems.
 2020-06:&nbsp; I obtain an invitation to review for IEEE Transactions on Circuits and Systems for Video Technology.
 2020-05:&nbsp; I obtain an invitation to review for Pattern Recognition.
 2020-04:&nbsp; I obtain an invitation to review for IEEE Transactions on Neural Networks and Learning Systems.